ashish-gehani/Trimmer/benchmarks/README.md

 1) Build Trimmer on your machine along with the dependencies of the benchmark examples

-2) Run `./runbench.py --sets="TSE-2020.set" --trimmer-opts=""`
+2) Run `./profiler.sh` to compile the profiler pass.
+This pass is used to generate statistics about the binaries (e.g. number of functions, instructions, memory instructions etc).

+3) Run `./runbench.py --sets="TSE-2020.set" --trimmer-opts=""`.
+Trimmer will specialize the examples provided in the TSE-2020 benchmarks set.

-3) Finally, run `bash reset.sh` before running the rubench script again. reset.sh deletes old executables and bitcode of applications to allow runbench script to be used again
+4) Finally, run `bash reset.sh` before running the rubench script again. reset.sh deletes old executables and bitcode of applications to allow runbench script to be used again

 The runbench.py script will run Trimmer on all applications that are enabled in the provided set and print the statistics (e.g. reductions in file size, instructions, functions, and memory instructions) in a table.
-To enable or disable (skip) examples in the TSE-2020 set, modify TSE-2020.set to toggle the _enabled_ option (i.e. make true or false).
+To enable or disable (skip) examples in the TSE-2020 set, modify TSE-2020.set to toggle the _enabled_ option (i.e. true or false).
+Note that the runbench script simply calls `make` followed by `build.sh` in the folder of the application pointed to by the provided set.

 ### Trimmer Options:
 Trimmer can be run with different options such as loop-unroll, string-specialize and file-specialize.
 User can provide these options through _--trimmer-opts_. e.g if anyone is only interested in running Trimmer with loop-unroll pass, run this command `./runbench.py --sets="TSE-2020.set" --trimmer-opts="loop-unroll"`.
 Options available with trimmer can be found [here](https://github.com/ashish-gehani/Trimmer/blob/master/docs/options.md).